History of National Human Services Assembly

 In early 2020, the National Assembly pivoted as the COVID Pandemic began, focusing on providing the resources and services that members and the human service sector needed most.
 Victor Valentine was then named as Executive Director of the organization in early 2021, bringing with him 20 years of experience in the areas of board and executive leadership development, strategic and operational planning, professional coaching and philanthropy, to lead new and ongoing initiatives.

-In June of 2022, for the first time ever in it’s 99 years of history, the National Assembly is being run by BIPOC leaders with Victor Valentine as Executive Director and Darlyne Bailey as Board Chair.
+In June of 2022, for the first time ever in its history, the National Assembly is being run by BIPOC leaders with Victor Valentine as Executive Director and Darlyne Bailey as Board Chair.
 Additionally, the Board’s Executive Committee, comprised of Denise Harlow, Monisha Kapila, Susan Tomlinson Schmidt, and Mala Thakur, rounds out the diverse cast of top leadership at the organization.

-As the organization prepares for it’s Centennial Celebration, we are reminded of the 100 years of traditions of learning, sharing, and collaborative efforts within the National Assembly family of nonprofit health and human service organizations.
+The organization is thrilled to have celebrated its 100th Anniversary during the Centennial Summit: Advancing Human Services.
+In preparing for the celebration, we were reminded of the 100 years of traditions of learning, sharing, and collaborative efforts within the National Assembly family of nonprofit health and human service organizations.